Plsr/website/_content_pages/projects/reportty.md

 <h2 id="devlog">Devlog</h2>

+#### 2nd July 2022
+* Converted all the renderer files to TypeScript.
+Was a little bumpy getting the JSON Schema for the store in line with types, but found an okay solution.
+* Discovered a but where the timer would update way to infequently when the app is in background so that timers almost took twice as long as they should.
+Laid some groundwork to fixing this.
+Will probably write in more detail once the fix is complete.

 #### 30th June 2022
 * Did some rough updates on the UI.
 There is no concept behind it at this point, but things that belong together are grouped together.
 Not great, not terrible ([commit](https://github.com/Plsr/reportty/commit/d058e93131ce7a0f98ef0e9e9e77272869a4cb88))
 * Had some struggle with the autoupdater still pointing to the boilerplate repo.
 Did not figure that out this evening and just disabled auto-updates for now.
 Topic for later.